wpdino/dinopack-for-elementor/README.md

 4. Select your preferred AI model (default: gpt-3.5-turbo)
 5. Configure temperature and other settings (optional)
 6. Save settings
-7. Add AI Product Description Generator or AI Product Review Summarizer widget to your page
+7. Add any AI widget to your page:
+   - **AI Product Description Generator** - Select a product and click "Generate Description"
-8. Select a WooCommerce product and click "Generate Content" or "Summarize Reviews" in the widget settings
+   - **AI Product Review Summarizer** - Select a product and click "Summarize Reviews"
+   - **AI Product Image Generator** - Select a product, choose style and size, then click "Generate Image"
+   - **AI Product SEO Meta Generator** - Select a product, choose SEO type, then click "Generate SEO Meta"
+8. Generated content will appear in the widget and can be edited directly in the Elementor editor

 ## 🎯 Usage